ozzann/client-server-app/README.md

 - **ResponseListContainer** component is responsible for main logic in the application.
 It sends reuests (by using **axios** library) and stores responses list in its state.
 Also this component provides two controls: **Say hello** button allows to make requests to the server and **Reset** button deletes all entries from the responses table.
 - **ResponseList** component finally renders each of responses.

-In order to make the web app responsive and beautifuuly rendered on any device and browser, the special libraru **react-bootstrap** is used.
+In order to make the web app responsive and beautifuuly rendered on any device and browser, the special library **react-bootstrap** is used.

 As a packing tool **webpack** is used which requires **webpack.config** file.
 Also babel tool is used to transpile JSX into usual JavaScript.
 Webpack generates just one module **bundle.js** which already contains everything need to run the app.